Face Oils vs. Creams

 Face Oil vs Face moisturiser

 If we look at face oils vs creams from a scientifically perspective, the fats in creams and lotions form a layer on the skin which sit on top of the skin instead of going deep into the skin layers.
 It almost acts like a barrier preventing external stressors to irritate the skin.
-In addition, it also lays a protective layer of it, to provide ongoing hydration throughout the day as well as prevention of loss of hydration or protect from pollution.
+In addition, it also lays a protective layer of it, to provide ongoing hydration throughout the day as well as prevention of loss of hydration or protection from pollution.
 However, it is important to understand the ingredients so neither oils nor creams are too rich for the skin to handle, clog up the pores leading to various skin care issues.
-However, conventional Creams can contain a lot of other ingredients to make it a smooth, fluffly and still consistent texture reducing further the quantity of botanical ingredients one can add to make it a nutrient- rich skincare for the skin.
+However, conventional Creams can contain a lot of other ingredients to make it a smooth, fluffy and still consistent texture reducing further the quantity of botanical ingredients one can add to make it a nutrient-rich skincare for the skin.
 Having said all this, creams certainly have a role to play in the everyday skincare routine.

 When looking at natural face oils which penetrate beyond the surface of the skin, to the lipid barrier, where the skin gets generated and actually forms what we see on the surface, the vitamins, antioxidants, and essential fatty acids in oils go to work instantly and keep working over time.